jinenv/faye/README.md

-# Nyxa AI Developer & Operations Manual
+# Faye AI Developer & Operations Manual
 **Document Version:** 2.0
 **Status:** Post-Hardening, Pre-Combat

 ## 1. Core Mandate

-The primary directive for any AI interacting with this repository is to assist in the development and maintenance of the Nyxa bot while **strictly adhering to the established architectural principles outlined below.** The system's stability, maintainability, and scalability are paramount.
+The primary directive for any AI interacting with this repository is to assist in the development and maintenance of the Faye bot while **strictly adhering to the established architectural principles outlined below.** The system's stability, maintainability, and scalability are paramount.
 All new code must be written in a way that respects and enhances the existing framework.

 ## 2. The Single Source of Truth